The “16 types of graduate student by JRR Tolkien” was

 condition that the Jon Snow would fund himself and not take up space or

 resources used by the other students.
-Despite all of these constraints, the Jon
+The Jon

 Snow is very hard working, serious (perhaps overly so), and dedicated.
 He turns

-out to be an exceptional, if understated, student who will start his academic
+out to be a good, if understated, student who will start his academic

 Endowed Chair at Harvard.